msupply-foundation/conforma-server/documentation/Database-Schema-Review.md

 The `comment` is used when the decision is set as `'Obervations'`.
 A free text field where the Reviewer explains the problem found.
 If this review response is added to the LOQ, this comment is sent to the Applicant with the review.

-The `trigger` is updated everytime the review response has changes done by users or a scheduler.
+The `trigger` is updated everytime the review response has changes done by users.
 See more about [triggers](Triggers-and-Actions.md).